 Mochi is a Japanese sticky rice cake used in both savoury and sweet dishes.
 It usually makes mochi from sweet rice (also called Mochi rice) cooked and pounded until it becomes a paste that is very sticky and smooth.
 Kinako mochi is traditionally made on New Year’s Day as an emblem of luck.

-It was the first time, and I was scared, but I did well and I look distorted, but the taste is excellent.
+It was the first time, and I was scared, but I did well I look distorted, but the taste is excellent.
 It looked delicious, Emma and I ate it (laughs)

 You will need:

 water 150-160 ml

 1 tablespoon Kinako (roasted soy flour)

 Wash the rice and soak it in water for about 1 hour.
 Put drained rice in a rice pot, add 150 to 160 ml of water and cook.
 Divide 180 g of the available red bean paste into 6 equal parts.
 Put the cooked sticky rice in a bowl and mash until the rice grains remain.
 Put water on your hands, and divide it into 6 equal parts.
 Spread the rice 3 in the palm of your hand and wrap it.
 Mix 1/2 tablespoon of matcha and 1 tablespoon of soy flour and sprinkle with rice cakes.

 Beans – neutral in nature, sweet taste; tropism – spleen, kidneys.

 Effects: Strengthen the spleen and kidneys, and wicks away moisture.